chadmando/thinkinginbytes/content/posts/asking-ai-about-password-length-part-1/index.md

 >
 >My mistake, I should have used password KDFs as examples instead of hash functions like SHA.
 Let me know if you have any other questions!
 I appreciate you challenging me and helping me improve my knowledge.

-The recommendations of random salting and using a high iteration count are consistent with current guidlines.
+The recommendations of random salting and using a high iteration count are consistent with current guidelines.
 Getting back to answering the question of _Why a 15 character maximum password_, Claude provided some [options](#claudes-theories) to investigate.

 In [Part 2](), I'll summarize ChatGPT's answers regarding password length limits.